Naadodigal: Plot

-During the funeral, the family members have a fight due to Karuna being arrested, hence hindering his ambition of obtaining a government job.
+During the funeral, the family members fight because Karuna is arrested, thereby hindering his ambition of obtaining a government job.
 Sudalai insults Karuna, angering Natraj and Karuna's mother.
 Natraj angrily tells him that anything Karuna does will always be correct and that he is proud of Karuna for the man he is.
-Sudalai questions his daughter's loyalty, as she wants to marry Karuna as well, and she breaks down, and he realizes she is still hoping for Karuna to be her husband.
-Sudalai angrily leaves and says she can have Karuna, but after he is dead, hanging himself from a fan in their house in front of Nallammal and her mother, before being let down by the help of their neighbors.
-This results in Nallammal being coaxed by her parents to give up on him, and marry a better suitor.
-Nallammal sadly follows her father's orders to stay away from Karuna and that should she ever be seen speaking to him, she would never see her father alive again.
+Sudalai questions his daughter's loyalty, as she wants to marry Karuna as well.
+She breaks down, and he realises she still hopes that Karuna will be her husband.
+Sudalai angrily leaves and says she can have Karuna, but after he is dead, hanging himself from a fan in their house in front of Nallammal and her mother, before being let down with the help of their neighbours.
+Nallammal's parents coax her to give up on Natraj and marry a better suitor.
+Nallammal sadly follows her father's orders to stay away from Karuna, and that should she ever be seen speaking to him, she would never see her father alive again.

 The three friends end up being put in jail and getting entangled in a kidnapping case.
 However, they are released as time goes by.
-After slowly experiencing hell upon return to their native town, they begin working alongside a local wedding food caterer and eventually begin to adjust to their new lifestyle.
+After slowly experiencing hell upon returning to their native town, they begin working alongside a local wedding food caterer and eventually begin to adjust to their new lifestyle.

 Pandi leaves his house, and even though his father insults him publicly, Pandi cannot hear anything being said.
-After being hit by his father, Pandi tells him that he always loved him, but he could not the son his father wanted to be.
-Pandi's father realizes his selfishness and feels saddened at this and tries to call Pandi back, but Pandi cannot hear him and simply walks away despite his father's cries to come back home.
+After being hit by his father, Pandi tells him that he always loved him, but he could not be the son his father wanted him to be.
+Pandi's father realises his selfishness and feels saddened.
+He tries to call Pandi back, but Pandi cannot hear him and walks away despite his father's cries to come back home.

-Chandran's father laments for his son losing his leg but tells him to stay strong as he can still come up in life.
-When Pavithra walks in to see him, she sobs at his lost leg and inability to walk, and Chandran's father goes out of everyone's sight and breaks down at his son's fate but still stands by his son to succeed in life.
+Chandran's father laments his son losing his leg but tells him to stay strong, as he can still come up in life.
+When Pavithra walks in to see him, she sobs at his lost leg and inability to walk.
+Chandran's father goes out of everyone's sight and breaks down at his son's fate, but he still stands by him to succeed in life.

-Karuna returns home and is traumatized as he lost his beloved grandmother, and the entire family laments for his pain and efforts.
-His father tells him that whatever he did was fine, but he has to give up on Nallammal due to her father's behavior at the funeral.
-Karuna, heartbroken, agrees and decides to work as the caterer's aid, helping with cooking and serving.
-His family, albeit supportive, lament for him.
+Karuna returns home and is traumatized as he lost his beloved grandmother, and the entire family laments his pain and efforts.
+His father tells him that whatever he did was fine, but he has to give up on Nallammal due to her father's behaviour at the funeral.
+Karuna, heartbroken, agrees and decides to work as the caterer's aide, helping with cooking and serving.
+His family, albeit supportive, laments for him.